Has Fallen

-Has Fallen is an American action thriller film series starring Gerard Butler as United States Secret Service agent Mike Banning.
+Has Fallen is an American action thriller film series and media franchise starring Gerard Butler as United States Secret Service agent Mike Banning.
 The series includes the films Olympus Has Fallen (2013), London Has Fallen (2016), and Angel Has Fallen (2019).
 The films also star Aaron Eckhart as U.S. President Benjamin Asher, and Morgan Freeman as the Speaker of the House (and eventual President) Allan Trumbull.
 The films received generally mixed reception and grossed a combined total of $523 million worldwide.
-In 2019 it was announced that the film series would continue, but as of December 2024 there are none in production.
+In 2019 it was announced that the film series would continue, and as of May 2026, Night Has Fallen, a fourth film, is in production after a delay due to 2023 strikes and lawsuit settlements.

 The franchise has also expanded with television spin-offs.
-The first of these, Paris Has Fallen, starring Tewfik Jallab and Ritu Arya, premiered on Canal+ in France on September 18, 2024.
+The first of these, Paris Has Fallen, starring Tewfik Jallab and Ritu Arya, premiered on Canal+ in France on September 18, 2024 and on the American streaming service Hulu in the United States in December 2024 and on Disney+ in other territories.
 A sequel series, Apollo Has Fallen, is now in production.